The Wandering Jew plant is an easy house plant that will grow nearly anywhere.

 They are one of the easiest plants to grow and they don't need much care.
 You can find many different foliage colors: purple, variegated with creamy or pink stripes or tricolor leaves.

-Wandering Jew plants (Tradescantia) like a bright, airy place at room temperature.
+Wandering Jew (Tradescantia) like a bright, airy place at room temperature.
 Varieties with colored foliage like a brighter place.
 The varieties with green leaves tolerate a semi-shaded position.

 They are ideal hanging house plants so you can plant them into a hanging basket or use an indoor plant stand.
 You can also use them as a ground-cover plant in a conservatory.